carlocamilloni/Structural-Bioinformatics/README.md

 ### Exam:

-The exam consists of a powerpoint presentation (max 10 minutes) of a scientific paper from a list provided below, this will be followed by few questions regarding the paper and the methodologies that we have dealt with in the lectures.
-Reports for the practicals also contribute to the final grade.
-For more information check the Introductory slide above.
+The exam consists of a PowerPoint presentation (max 10 minutes) of a scientific paper from the list below, followed by a few questions on the paper and the methods we have covered in the lectures.
+Lab reports will also contribute to the final grade.
+See the introductory slide above for more information.

-Papers list: (Academic Year 2023/2024)
-1. **Ion Conduction Mechanism as a Fingerprint of Potassium Channels**: Domene C., et al. (2021)  J. Am.
-Chem.
-Soc.
-143, 12181−12193 https://doi.org/10.1021/jacs.1c04802
-2. **The catalytic mechanism of the RNA methyltransferase METTL3**: Corbeski I., et al. (2023) eLife https://doi.org/10.7554/eLife.92537.1
-3. **Molecular Basis of Small-Molecule Binding to α‐Synuclein**: Robustelli P., et al. (2022) J. Am.
-Chem.
-Soc.
-144, 2501−2510 https://doi.org/10.1021/jacs.1c07591
-4. **Multiscale simulations reveal TDP-43 molecular-level interactions driving condensation**: Ingólfsson, H. I., et al. (2023) Biophys.
-J. 122, 4370–4381 https://doi.org/10.1016/j.bpj.2023.10.016
-5. **Conformational and oligomeric states of SPOP from small-angle X-ray scattering and molecular dynamics simulations**: Thomasen F.E., et al. (2023) eLife 12:e84147 https://doi.org/10.7554/eLife.84147
-6. **The molecular structure of IFT-A and IFT-B in anterograde intraflagellar transport trains**: Lacey, S. E., et al. (2023) Nat.
-Struct.
-Mol.
-Biol.
-30, 584-593 https://doi.org/10.1038/s41594-022-00905-5
-7. **Discovery and Validation of the Binding Poses of Allosteric Fragment Hits to Protein Tyrosine Phosphatase 1b: From Molecular Dynamics Simulations to X-ray Crystallography**: Greisman J. B., et al. (2023) J. Chem.
-Inf.
-Mod.
-63: 2644 https://doi.org/10.1021/acs.jcim.3c00236
+List of papers: (academic year 2024/2025)